FairwindsOps/insights-docs/docs/configure/cli/opa.md

 * Verifying Insights provided functions, such as `kubernetes()` and `insightsinfo()`, have the correct number of parameters
 * Displaying optional rego `print` statements to aide in debugging
 * Showing Policy output, and verifying the syntax of any Insights Action Item
-* Require the OPA policy to succeed or fail in order to pass validation - configurable via a command-line flag or the extension of the Kubernetes manifest yaml file name.
+* Require the OPA policy to succeed or fail in order to pass validation.
+Configurable via a command-line flag or the extension of the Kubernetes manifest yaml file name

 The `insights-cli validate opa` command requires an OPA policy file, and a Kubernetes manifest file that will be passed as input to the Policy: